googleapis/api-client-staging/generated/python/grpc-google-cloud-speech-v1beta1/README.rst

-gRPC library for google-cloud-speech-v1beta1
+gRPC library for Google Speech

-grpc-google-cloud-speech-v1beta1 is the IDL-derived library for the google-cloud-speech (v1beta1) service in the googleapis_ repository.
+grpc-google-cloud-speech-v1beta1 is the IDL-derived library for the speech (v1beta1) service in the googleapis_ repository.

 .. _`googleapis`: https://github.com/googleapis/googleapis/tree/master/google/cloud/speech/v1beta1